UVA-DSA/EMS-Pipeline/README.md

 `Intel® Core™ i7-7700 CPU @ 3.60GHz × 8`

-`Python 2.7.12`

 ### Requirements
+The project requires Python 2.7.12.

-Most Python packages could be installed with pip.
+Most packages could be installed with pip.
 Some other requirements are:

 #### Installing MetaMap:
 MetaMap needs to be installed under the `Demo/public_mm` directory.
 Downloads are hosted at: